aupc2061/schemaopt_openenv/README.md

 # SchemaOpt OpenEnv

 SchemaOpt is an OpenEnv environment for workload-adaptive warehouse optimization.
 Agents interact with real DuckDB workloads, propose derived objects, and are scored on correctness-gated performance improvement under realistic budgets.

+## What this environment is

+SchemaOpt is a multi-step optimization environment for analytical data workloads.

+In each episode, the agent:

+- inspects clustered workload structure
+- creates, modifies, or drops derived objects such as aggregate materializations and denormalized tables
+- benchmarks routed rewrites against the baseline workload
+- submits a final solution under storage, refresh, and step budgets

+The environment is designed to model a realistic warehouse-tuning loop rather than a single SQL-generation task.
+The agent does not rewrite workload SQL directly.
+Instead, it changes the physical schema available to the query router and is judged on correctness-gated performance gains.

 ## Quick Start